-The Guidance and Counseling Office is committed to the mission and objectives of the Polytechnic University of Puerto Rico, providing students with the necessary tools to maximize their academic, social, personal and professional potential.
-This office is assigned to the Vice-presidency of Enrollment and Student Services.
-Its purpose is to assist students in the transition from high school to a university institution, and to help them with personal and family issues, making decisions, and any situation that does not allow them to accomplish their personal objectives.
-The office offers students the necessary tools to achieve their academic goals.
-Guidance, academic planning, enrollment, personal and vocational counseling, and referrals are, among others, the services offered by our office.
-Our counselor team works in coordination with the faculty and other service offices to develop institutional procedures that will help every student achieve academic success.
+Our Counseling Office is committed to the mission and objectives of the Polytechnic University of Puerto Rico, providing students with the necessary tools to maximize their academic, social, personal and professional potentials.
+This office is assigned to the Vice-Presidency of Enrollment Management and Student Services.
+Its purpose is to assist students in the transition from high school to a university institution, and help them through personal and academic issues, decision making skills and other situations that interfere in the realization of their academic and professional goals.
+Counseling is an educational service that allows individual and collective follow up in the formative process of students at all levels.
+Our counseling team works in coordination with faculty and other institutional services to develop procedures that will help students achieve academic success.

 A professional counselor works with the process of providing professional help.
 This process happens by means of a professional and direct relationship with students.
 Its purpose is to foster students’ development and integral wellbeing.
 By being a student at PUPR, you could benefit from these services at any moment during the time you are studying with us.
 We invite you to think of us as a tool available to help you achieve your goals.
 Our counselors also offer you security and confidence.
 They are regulated by the Health Practitioners Examining Board of Puerto Rico, which requires professionals to have a license to provide services.
 This guarantees that they are led by the profession’s code of ethics and a strict confidentiality when providing services.